-If you can’t find tomatoes with green chilis added, you can buy a can of regular diced tomatoes and one 4 ounce can of mild green chilis.
+If you can’t find tomatoes with green chiles added, you can buy a can of regular diced tomatoes and one 4 ounce can of mild green chiles.
 Mix them together and add just as if you were adding to the tomatoes in this recipe.
 You can also try substituting fire-roasted tomatoes in this recipe, it gives it even more kick!
-Green chillis also come in a medium and hot variety if you like more heat.
+Green chilles also come in a medium and hot variety if you like more heat.

 2 1/2 tablespoons of taco seasoning can be substituted for the spices in this recipe.